-Figure [NSD_R]: X-Y profile (integration over Z) of the normalized neutron source distribution (after convergence) for R1 (top left), R3 (top right) and R2 (center left) configurations.
+Figure 15: X-Y profile (integration over Z) of the normalized neutron source distribution (after convergence) for R1 (top left), R3 (top right) and R2 (center left) configurations.
 Center right plot: Z profile (integration over X-Y) of the normalized neutron source distribution (after convergence) for the R2 configuration.
 The red line indicates the “center of mass” of the neutron source distribution.
 Last line: X-Y profile (integration over Z) and X-Y-Z profile of the normalized neutron source distribution of the R4 case.